Meet The Experts

 Assoc.
 Prof. Tanya Dorff

 Following a residency at Mt.
 Sinai Hospital in New York City, Dr. Dorff came to LAC + USC Medical Center for her hematology and medical oncology fellowship.
-She currently teaches in the Division of Oncology at the Keck School of Medicine of USC, focusing on genitourinary cancers.
-In addition to being a devoted clinician and translational researcher, Dr. Dorff has authored more than 40 peer reviewed articles as well as 35 review articles/commentaries.
-Dr. Dorff serves as associate editor for Clinical Genitourinary Cancer and Therapeutic Advances in Medical Oncology.
-She has lectured on the topic of prostate cancer for patients in both English and Spanish throughout California, and has presented her research at national meetings.
-Current research interests include the effects of fasting on chemotherapy side effects and cancer control and exercise during hormone therapy for prostate cancer.
+She currently heads the Genitourinary group within the Department of Medical Oncology at the City of Hope Comprehensive Cancer Center.
+In addition to being a devoted clinician and translational researcher, Dr. Dorff has authored more than 45 peer reviewed articles as well as 35 review articles/commentaries.
+Dr. Dorff serves as associate editor for Clinical Genitourinary Cancer and Seminars in Urologic Oncology.
+She has lectured on prostate and bladder cancer treatment nationally and internationally, and has presented her research at national meetings.
+Current research interests include the effects of fasting on chemotherapy side effects and cancer control and immunotherapy for prostate cancer.
 She has been the principal investigator for more than a dozen clinical trials, involving targeted therapy and immunotherapy, for genitourinary cancers.

 Neeraj Agarwal, MD

 Director, GU Medical Oncology, Division of Medical Oncology, Co-leader, Urologic Oncology Multidisciplinary Program, Huntsman Cancer Institute, University of Utah.